NYPL/digarch/accessioning/inventorying-digital-media-accession.md

 # Introduction

-When digital media is encountered during the processing of archival collections it is separated from folders and prepared for transfer.
+When digital media is encountered during accessioning of archival collections separate boxes of media are prepared for transfer.

 |When commercial software is present do not enter it in CMS or label it.
 Send commercial software as is to Digital Preservation.|